 While Data Vault 2.0 focuses on the “what”, there are many options for the “how” of technically translating a Data Vault model into physical tables and views in the enterprise data warehouse, as well as for orchestrating and loading/processing the procedures.
-And this is where dbt comes in.
+And this is where Data Vault 2.0 with dbt create an effective solution.

 The data build tool (dbt) transforms your data directly in your data warehouse.
 For reference, dbt is the “T” in ELT.
 Therefore, dbt assumes that data is already loaded into a database from which the current database can query from.
 In contrast, ETL extracts data then transforms it and before loading it into the target.
 With ELT, the data is not transformed as it moves into the data warehouse. (with transform we mean transformation by soft business rules which would change the meaning of the data.
 Of course we have to make sure that the data fits into the target table (data type adjustments etc.).
 Here we are talking about “hard rules”.)